Bolivia border visa: essential information for US Citizens

 This was the most challenging crossing.
 Our group of 8 had brought color copies of our passports, and we had $135 USD pp ready to pay, but the agent insisted we provide passport photos, $160 USD each, and individual copies of our itinerary and departure flight details.
 There just happened to be an office next door where we could have our passport photos taken and copy our documents.
 However, all of this was complicated by the added time it took us to wait for 3 Russian men to process their visas in front of us.
 The bus didn't want to wait for us and was anxious to continue to Copacabana.
 Fortunately our Bolivian guide showed up and was able to interface with the immigration officers then helped come up with a plan to let the bus continue.
 Two of us got our visas, then jumped on and rode the bus to the next stop, where we collected the backpacks and belongings of our group on the way to Copacabana.
 Meanwhile, the guide waited for everyone to get his/her visa and then drove the others into Copacabana to meet up with the first two on the bus.
 Everything worked out fine in the end, if you don't count paying about $50 USD for passport photos and copies, not to mention extra $200 USD for the 10-year visas.
 Having our guide meet us at the crossing was a relief!

-US citizens should plan to bring the following documents to get border visa when crossing into Bolivia:
+These are the documents I had to show to get a border visa when crossing into Bolivia:

 - valid passport (should not expire less than 6 months from your departure date from Bolivia)